adswa/multimatch_gaze/paper.md

 # Summary

+``multimatch-gaze`` is a Python package for computing the similarity of scan paths from eye gaze data on five different dimensions.
-The similarity of scan paths, the trace of eye-movements in space and time, offers insights into commonalities and differences of viewing behavior within and between observers.
+This similarity of scan paths, the trace of eye-movements in space and time, offers insights into commonalities and differences of viewing behavior within and between observers.
 In addition to the quantification of position